Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Introduction

-Fortunately for us, many works~\cite{bazzi,kliewer_new,ravazzi_spectra_2009,blaze} have shown these codes achieve good distance.
+Fortunately for us, a sequence of works~\cite{pfister1999,pfister2003capacity,bazzi,kliewer_new,ravazzi_spectra_2009,blaze} have shown these codes achieve good distance.
 The basic idea of these works is, given two weights $\alpha$ and $\beta$, to analyze the expected number of message vectors of weight $\alpha$ that are mapped to a codeword of weight $\beta$.
 Using some coding-theoretic jargon, this is called the \emph{input-output weight-enumerator function}, or \emph{IOWEF} for short.
-The pleasant feature of this code ensemble is that its IOWEF has a fairly simple expression.
-To show a code achieves minimum distance $\delta$ with probability $1-p$ for some $p \in (0,1)$, by Markov's inequality it suffices to show that the sum of the IOWEF over all $\alpha,\beta$ with $\beta \leq \delta$ is $\leq p$.
+Concretely, for a fixed generator matrix $G \in \mathbb F_2^{k \times n}$ we define